 Consider more than the brewing process.
 Convenience should extend to everything from packing and how your coffee equipment will fit in your limited space, to what other pieces you’ll need (maybe to heat the water or as filters), and what kind of cleanup will be required.
 In an unpredictable camping situation, all these small things will be harder, so think carefully about these options.

-We hope that this list of the best coffee makers for camping will help to make your adventure so much more enjoyable.
+We hope that this list of the best coffee brewing methods for camping will help to make your adventure so much more enjoyable.
 Rest easy knowing that no matter what option you end up choosing, at least you’ll be caffeinated, and at least you’ll be enjoying the outdoors.

 Featured image credit: Dean Drobot, Shutterstock